mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 CrowdStrike Falcon supports **on-demand scans** can be run immediately or scheduled for later on selected hosts or host groups.
 These scans detect and analyze potential security threats on endpoints.
 On-demand scans are particuarly useful for detecting malicious executables (e.g., .exe, .dll) and do not scan non-executable or archive files by default.
 This serves as an additional layer of inspection beyond Falcon's real-time protection.

-### Scanning exercise
+### Scanning

-For this exercise, you will create a new scan template that will be used by Falcon to scan specific directories within certain endpoints for threats.
+Create a new scan template that will be used by Falcon to scan specific directories within certain endpoints for threats.

 1. To create a new scan, expand the sidebar, then click on 'Endpoint security' > 'On-demand scans'.

 2. In the scan configuration, select when you want the scan to begin, which host machine targets to scan, and the file paths and exclusions.

-    !!! note "Scan notifications"
+    !!! info "Scan notifications"

         For Windows endpoints, you will be notified from the endpoint itself of the start/completion of the scan, and if suspicious files were detected.